 But customer data enrichment does much more than keep existing data fresh.
 As you add more information to both generic and specialty data, you can start to ferret additional material in other databases, making your data even more valuable.

-How often should companies do data enrichment?
+How often should companies enrich data?

 Data enrichment is never a one-time job.
 You can't clean your house one time and call it clean forever, and the same goes for data.
 As we mentioned earlier, the continual movement of people and companies makes static content stale quickly—and that erodes the money you may have already spent for data.
 Enrichment is the best source of ongoing ROI from that data investment.
 Lem Lloyd tells Openprise customers that they should be enriching data every quarter, at the minimum.
 Ongoing data enrichment means that no one will have to wonder if the information they have is still valid, and no one should have to waste time calling on people who've moved on or on companies that don't fit the Ideal Customer Profile (ICP).